vmware-tanzu/tanzu-dev-portal/content/guides/azure-durable-functions/index.md

 Here's the breakdown:

 1. The orchestrator starts 5 tasks by calling `callActivity()` in a loop, assigning each of them an initial input from 0 to 4.
-Notice that we don't use the `yield` keyword when starting the tasks, allowing them to run in parallel.
+Notice that the `yield` keyword is not used when starting the tasks, allowing them to run in parallel.

 2. We pass the array of tasks to `Task.all()` and use `yield` on it.
 This pauses the durable function's execution until all tasks are completed.
 Their results are assigned to the `results` variable, similar to how `Promise.all()` works.